 The Company classifies its investments based on both the Company's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Company is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
-The Company holds investments in equities in which had previously been designated at FVTPL.
-On adoption of IFRS 9 these securities are mandatorily classified as FVTPL.
+The collection of contractual cash flows is only incidental to achieving the Company's business model objective.
+Consequently, all investments are classified and measured at fair value through profit or loss.

-The Company's investments are measured at FVTPL.
 All other financial assets and liabilities are measured at amortized cost.
 Under this method, financial assets and liabilities reflect the amount required to be received or paid, discounted, when appropriate, at the contract's effective interest rate.
-The cost of each investment, realized and unrealized gains and losses from investment transactions are determined on an average cost basis.
+The cost of each investment and realized and unrealized gains and losses from investment transactions are determined on an average cost basis, and are presented in the statement of comprehensive income within Other net fair value changes in investments in the period in which they arise.